Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 How to Structure Your Speech for Maximum Impact Using the Nano Speech

-Open With Impact Without Relying on Humor
+Open With Impact Without Relying on Humour

 Body: Deliver Your Core Message with Stories and Examples